5 Common Mistakes When Choosing a Safe Car Seat

 Reality: The safest car seat isn’t necessarily the bulkiest, it’s the one that’s the right size for your kid.

-Common Mistake #4 - Transitioning your kids to the next car seat too soon.
+Common Mistake #4: Transitioning to the next car seat too soon.

 Kids should be in a rear-facing infant or convertible car seat until 2 years old, and should be in a 5-point harness as long as possible.
 Parents often rush to “promote” their kid to a booster because of a kid’s request to be like their friends, or because a booster is easier to transfer and travel with, but a harness offers better protection.
 One of the reasons we created the Pico travel car seat was to give families a forward-facing car seat that was light and portable while still using a safer 5-point harness.